-I eventually learned that if I wasn’t interested in his fixing whatever the situation was, then he wasn’t interested in listening to me prattle on for hours.
+I eventually learned that if I wasn’t interested in having him fix whatever the situation was, then he wasn’t interested in listening to me prattle on for hours.
 Fair enough, really.

-Step 1: Whether you are planning a weekend girlfriends’ getaway, a girls’ night out, girls’ night in, or any combination – the first thing you have to do is schedule a good distance into the future so everyone can mark their calendars and save the date.
+Whether you are planning a weekend girlfriends’ getaway, a girls’ night out, a girls’ night in, or any combination – the first thing you have to do is schedule a good distance into the future so everyone can mark their calendars and save the date.

-Step 2: Take everyone’s budget into consideration.
-We all don’t have disposable incomes comparable to the GDP of a small nation.
-Some of us have kids we’re putting through school.
-Some are semi-retired and on a budget.
+Take everyone’s budget into consideration.
+We don’t all have disposable incomes comparable to the GDP of a small nation.
+Some of us have kids we’re putting through school or are semi-retired and on a budget.
 Some just don’t want to break the bank when there are so many inexpensive or even free things to do.

 When planning a trip to celebrate our 50th birthdays this year, one friend volunteered her frequent flyer passes to help offset expenses.
 Shared hotel rooms were the order of the day, and we planned only one evening at a posh restaurant.
 The rest was buffets and whatever was close by and cheap.
 After all, it’s not what you spend that makes it a great time.
 It’s spending time with great friends!

-Step 3: Make the decision about what to do – together.
+Decide what to do together.
 If you can’t all come to an agreement, get new friends.
 Kidding.
-If you can’t all agree, put all the ideas for your girlfriends’ getaway in a hat and draw one.
-No need to begin the adventure with hard feelings.
+If you can’t all agree, put all the ideas for your girlfriends’ getaway in a hat and draw one — no need to begin the adventure with hard feelings.

-Step 5: Send reminders!
-You can set these up in your email system in advance to send every week, two weeks, every month – whatever the frequency that will keep it front-of-mind.
+Send reminders!
+You can set these up in your email system in advance to send every week, two weeks, every month – whatever frequency will keep it in the front of your mind.
 You want to avoid someone forgetting or not making arrangements in time.

-Step 7: If doing a trip of some sort – make sure you allow for different needs and preferences.
+If making a trip of some sort – make sure you allow for different needs and preferences.
 Allow people time on their own to relax.
 Don’t overschedule.
-It’s easier to add spontaneous activities as needed if some require constant entertainment.
+It’s easier to add spontaneous activities if some require constant entertainment.

-Step 8: Take lots of photos.
+Take lots of photos.
 Take them together, take them apart, take them as selfies with your thumb half covering the lens, but take them.
-Not to be maudlin, but it’s an uncertain world, and you never know when you will be able to get the same group together again, or even if you will.
-Make sure you have a consensus before sharing them on social media, if that’s your thing.
+Not to be maudlin, but it’s an uncertain world, and you never know when you will be able to get the same group together again or even if you will.
+Make sure you have a consensus before sharing them on social media if that’s your thing.

-Step 9: When your girlfriends’ getaway is over, promise to do it again, and then, DO IT AGAIN.
+When your girlfriends’ getaway is over, promise to do it again, and then — DO IT AGAIN.

-- Beach weekend – or lakehouse.
-Pack comfy clothes, a swimsuit and flip flops.
-Rent a house/condo together and do nothing but swim, sun (with sunblock), eat, drink, play cards, read and nap.
+Beach house or lakehouse.
+Pack comfy clothes, a swimsuit, and flip-flops.
+Rent a house/condo and do nothing but swim, sun (with sunblock), eat, drink, play cards, read, and nap.

-- Do something you wouldn’t normally do.
-Horseback riding, a baseball game, a theater performance or symphony experience.
-See an IMAX movie at your local science museum, visit a planetarium and star gaze.
+Do something you wouldn’t normally do: horseback riding, a baseball game, a theater performance, or a symphony experience.
+See an IMAX movie at your local science museum, or visit a planetarium and stargaze.

-- Have a cooking party.
+Have a cooking party.
 I once attended a party at someone’s home where we each made our own individual pizza with a selection of toppings that ranged from the exotic to the ordinary.
 It was a blast; we all laughed while we cooked and ate exactly what we wanted.

-- Pajama party.
 No need for movies or entertainment of any kind.
-Just put your hair up, (or down), get into your comfy PJs and start talking.
+Just put your hair up (or down), get into your comfy PJs, and start talking.
 After all, that’s what the whole point was in the first place!